yyongjiann/GoGreen-365/README.md

 # GoGreen-365

-A green initiative by passionate youths
+A green initiative by passionate youths, developed using MERN stack.

 ## Table of Contents